DeepNeuron-AI/GitWorkshop/README.md

 Before creating a pull request remember to get the latest changes (`git pull`).
 This is one place where conflicts may occur (hint - this is when rebases are useful).

+Part 2: These are some further details about our project blahblahblahblahblah blahblahblahblahblah v interesting